 From 1st January 2016 the Pony Club will not be allowing hats which are only marked with the standard (BS)EN 1384.
 After 31 December 2015 only hats which are certified and are also marked with one of the other standards permissible by the Pony Club (PAS 015, Snell E2001, AS/NZS 3838, ASTM F1163 and VG1) will be allowed and must be tagged with a WHITE hat tag.
 The full list of standards is as stated in The Pony Club Yearbook.

 The Pony Club will accept the new red BE hat tags, so if Members have BE red tagged hats, they will not need tagging with a white Pony Club hat tag.

 It is your responsibility to get your hat tagged.
 Please note the hat tag will not and does not indicate that the hat fits or is in good condition.

-To see the hat rule please go to our PC Rules & Rule Book page or our What to Wear page.
+To see the 2016 hat and body protector rules please go to our PC Rules & Rule Book page.